-A Zika guide to sex and baby-making
+New CDC guidance on Zika and sex

 If you and your sexual partner have no plans for babies anytime soon, does that mean you're off the hook?
 Not if you're a good citizen.

-Every person who brings the virus back into the United States and gets bitten by an Aedes aegypti mosquito could be starting a local outbreak.
-That's exactly what's happening now in Florida, in both the Miami and Tampa-St. Petersburg areas.
+That's because every person who brings the virus back into their country and gets bitten by an Aedes aegypti mosquito could be starting a local outbreak, which is what is happening now in Southeast Asia and in Florida in the United States.
+That's why returning travelers from areas where the virus is circulating are advised to use mosquito repellant for the first three months they are home.

-So taking precautions to "avoid the bite" is good for the community and the many pregnant women who are living happily around you, unaware that you could be soon turning their safe area into a new Zika hot zone.
+So taking precautions to "avoid the bite" when you return is good for the community and the many pregnant women who are living happily around you, unaware that you could be soon turning their safe zone into a new Zika hot zone.

-Then there's a nasty neurological disorder that can attack anyone who gets Zika, including adults.
-It's called Guillain-Barré, a disease in which your own immune system attacks your nerve endings, causing tingling and muscle weakness that can escalate into intense pain and total paralysis.
-It's still pretty rare with this virus, but Puerto Rico, hard-hit by the Zika virus right now, has had nearly 40 cases and one death linked to Guillain-Barré.
+Next, according to the CDC, after any exposure to Zika you should continue to practice safe oral, anal and vagina sex for at least six months if you're a man, and eight weeks if you're a woman.
+That's to make absolutely sure that you don't infect your unborn fetus in case your birth control method fails.
+After all, no method is 100% effective, and there is always a risk of exposure before the woman misses her menses.

-And finally, there's the problem of birth control.
-No method is 100% effective, and there is always a risk of exposure before the woman misses her menses.
+"The primary focus is on protecting pregnant women and women trying to conceive," said Jamieson.
+"All men should wait six months after exposure to attempt conception with their partner or practice unprotected sex."